swilliams11/microgateway-plugins/oauth/README.md

   productOnly: true # defaults to false, which enables the Microgateway to check if the proxy name is included in the product.

   ## Note that if you set the tokenCacheSize, then you should also enable it (tokenCache: true)
-  # set tokenCache to true if you want to cache the access token (JWT) locally
+  # set tokenCache to true if you want to cache the access token (JWT) that is received after the API key is validated.
   tokenCache: true # defaults to false, which does not cache the access token.
   # set the number of tokens allowed to be cached locally
   tokenCacheSize: 150 # defaults to 100